Non-Blackbody Disks Can Help Explain Inferred AGN Accretion Disk Sizes: Comparison to NGC 5548 Observations

+We calculate $X_\lambda(r)$ for $3<r/R_{\rm Sch}<4000$ for a range of atmospheric densities from $\log(\rho_{\rm atm}/\rho)=0$ to $-5$ for both scattering atmosphere models, and then calculate $r(\lambda)$ for each.
+The transition between radiation- and gas-pressure-dominated regions occurs at $r \simeq 223 R_{\rm Sch}$, as compared to $r \simeq 237 R_{\rm Sch}$ predicted by SS73 Eq.\ 2.17 or NT73 Eq.\ 5.9.9 for the NGC 5548 parameters adopted in this section.
+The difference arises because the values of $T(r)$ and $\rho(r)$ in gas pressure-dominated regions differ slightly from what is assumed in the approximations used in deriving those equations (see the end of the Appendix).

 In Figure \ref{f_time}, for comparison with Figure 5 of F16, we plot the wavelength-dependent relative disk reverberation time lag, estimated from the response-function-weighted mean radii $r(\lambda)-r$(1367~\AA) (solid lines) for blackbody disks (black) and scattering-atmosphere disks with constant density (red) and exponential density (cyan), all with $L=0.069L_{\rm Edd}$.
-As $\rho_{\rm atm}$ is decreased from the average interior density, the time lag at a given $\lambda$ first decreases below the blackbody disk value and then increases above it.
+At $\rho_{atm}/\rho=0$, the relative time lags lie above the blackbody disk value at 1000 \AA\ $\lesssim\lambda\lesssim$ 6000 \AA, and below it at other wavelengths.
+As $\rho_{atm}/\rho$ decreases, the relative time lags decrease further at $\lambda\lesssim$ 1000 \AA\ and increase at longer wavelengths until they are above the blackbody disk values at all wavelengths plotted (last three panels).
 As expected from \S \ref{twomodels}, at sufficiently low $\rho_{\rm atm}$ the time lags at each radius approach limiting values for an exponential-density atmosphere and continue to increase for a constant-density atmosphere.

-Scattering atmospheres with sufficiently low relative densities can explain the observed wavelength-dependent reverberation signal in NGC 5548.
-For $\log (\rho_{\rm atm}/\rho)$=$-5$, we find $r(\lambda) \propto \lambda^{1.17}$ for an exponential-density atmosphere and $\lambda^{1.06}$ for a constant-density atmosphere.
-The dotted lines in Figure \ref{f_time} show flux-weighted mean radii, to illustrate the relative disk sizes expected in microlensing observations; such radii are smaller than response-function-weighted radii because the latter give high weight to radii which have not reached the Rayleigh-Jeans limit at a given $\lambda$.
+The dotted lines in Figure \ref{f_time} show results for flux-weighted mean radii, to illustrate the relative disk sizes expected in microlensing observations.
+Such radii are smaller than response-function-weighted radii because the latter give high weight to radii that have not reached the Rayleigh-Jeans limit at a given $\lambda$.